unit-io/unitdb-go/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.

 ## Licensing
-Copyright (c) 2016-2020 Saffat IT Solutions Pvt Ltd. This project is licensed under [MIT License](https://github.com/unit-io/unitd-go/blob/master/LICENSE).
+Copyright (c) 2020 Saffat IT Solutions Ltd. This project is licensed under [MIT License](https://github.com/unit-io/unitd-go/blob/master/LICENSE).